webhintio/hint/packages/hint-manifest-is-valid/README.md

 # Require valid manifest (`manifest-is-valid`)

-`manifest-is-valid` checks if the content of the web app manifest file is valid JSON, valid acording to the specification, and the property values work in all [targeted browsers][targeted browsers].
+`manifest-is-valid` checks if the content of the web app manifest file is valid JSON, valid according to the specification, and the property values work in all [targeted browsers][targeted browsers].

 ## Why is this important?